CitizensFoundation/your-priorities-app/README.md

 * Citizen participation social network for digital democracy and social innovation
 * Communities and groups for simple organization of any type of participation project
 * Crowdsource ideas about any subject
-* Effective debating system that is highly resistant to trolling and personal argument
+* Effective debating system that is highly resistant to trolling and personal arguments
-* Vote ideas and debate points up or down
 * Users can submit ideas and debate points as text, audio or video
+* Users can prioritize ideas and debate points by voting them up or down
 * AI driven recommendation engine that recommends relevant posts to users
 * Highly scalable audio and video processing engine (using Amazon Elastic Transcoder and S3)
 * Automatic SpeechToText conversion in over 20 languages (using Google's TextToSpeech API)